 Standard Weekend Festival Pass €38 Available HERE

 Our final SPECTRUM live performance comes from acclaimed Irish pianist Paul G. Smyth in a thrilling duo collaboration with one of the greatest saxophonists alive, Evan Parker.
-This collaboration between two of Ireland’s finest creative forces is a truly exciting prospect for any fan of progressive music.
-The duo will be supported by a solo act from homegrown folk guitarist Cian Nugent.
+This collaboration between two world class creative forces is a truly exciting prospect for any fan of progressive music.
+The duo will be supported by a solo act from Irish folk guitarist Cian Nugent.

 For the last 20 years, pianist Paul G. Smyth has been carving a unique furrow in Ireland’s cultural landscape.
 Parallel to his involvement with The Jimmy Cake (described by the Irish Times as “the most powerful musical force in Ireland”), Smyth has also set himself apart as a singular voice in Europe’s vigorous improvised music scene.